 “Our Bodies, Ourselves” — the Book

-OBOS’s books, which include single-topic editions on menopause and pregnancy and birth, have received numerous honors.
 In 2011, Time magazine recognized “Our Bodies, Ourselves” as one of the best 100 nonfiction books (in English) since the founding of Time in 1923.
+Also in 2011, Library Journal named the ninth U.S. edition of “Our Bodies, Ourselves” one of the best consumer health books of the year.

 In 2012, the Library of Congress included the original “Our Bodies, Ourselves” in the exhibit Books That Shaped America, a collection of 88 nonfiction and fiction titles “intended to spark a national conversation on books written by Americans that have influenced our lives.”